rarebreed/rarebreed.github.io/_posts/2016-12-20-learning-ps-good-bad-ugly.md

     b <- (+10)
     return (a+b)

--- Is equivalent to the above
+-- This is equivalent to the above
--- Note how
-addStuff' = (_ * 2) >>= \a -> (_ + 10) >>= \b -> pure (a + b)
+-- Note how this is using the actual bind operator rather than do notation addStuff' = (_ * 2) >>= \a -> (_ + 10) >>= \b -> pure (a + b)
 --          m a     >>= (a -> m b)     >>= (a -> m c)
 --                      m b            >>= (a -> m c)